 Why sign language is important

-Teaching sign language at this stage can help bridge the gap between understanding and speaking.
-Babies often understand more than they can express verbally, and signs like “more,” “milk,” and “help” can reduce frustration, enhance communication, and support language development.
+Teaching sign language for toddlers at this stage can help bridge the gap between understanding and speaking.
+Babies often understand more than they can express verbally, and signs like “more,” “milk,” and “help” can reduce frustration, enhance communication, and support language development in toddlers.

 Books to support language and sign language milestones